 Estate Planning

-One aspect of estate planning is to establish a financial power of attorney.
-This is an agent who is responsible for managing your finances for you in the event that you cannot do so yourself, especially after death.
-Besides distributing assets to beneficiaries, the financial power of attorney covers tasks such as making bank deposits, paying bills and collecting insurance benefits.
+A crucial aspect of estate planning is establishing a financial power of attorney.
+This individual acts as a representative responsible for managing your finances if you are unable to do so, particularly following your death.
+In addition to distributing assets to beneficiaries, the financial power of attorney handles tasks such as banking, bill payments, and insurance claims.

 Robo-Advisor